ancientwar-lord/ainewsRepoter/README.md

 # LotusAi - AI Avatar Chat with Voice Interaction

-A React Three Fiber project featuring a 3D avatar with lipsync capabilities, voice recognition, integrated with IO Intelligence AI Llama-4-Maverick FP8 mode for faster response.
+A React Three project featuring a 3D avatar with voice recognition and  lipsync capabilities, integrated with IO Intelligence Llama-4-Maverick FP8 AI model for faster response and IO Intelligence RAG api for latest news ingestion and retival to keep user upadted about the latest news.

 ## Features

-- 🎭 **3D Avatar with Lipsync Animation** - Realistic mouth movements synchronized with speech -- 🤖 **IO Intelligence AI Llama-4-Maverick FP8 mode Chat Interface** - Streaming responses with conversational AI
+- 🎭 **3D Avatar with Lipsync Animation** - Realistic mouth movements synchronized with speech
-- � **Voice Recognition** - Hands-free interaction with wake word detection ("Hi Lotus")
+- 🤖 **IO Intelligence AI Llama-4-Maverick FP8 model for conversation** - Streaming responses with conversational AI
-- 🗣️ **Text-to-Speech with Lipsync** - AI responses are spoken aloud with synchronized lip movements
+- 🗣️ **Text-to-Speech with Lipsync** - Hands-free interaction with wake word detection ("Hi Lotus")and on user query AI responses are spoken aloud with synchronized lip movements
-- 🎨 **Modern UI** - Beautiful gradient interface with Tailwind CSS
 - ⚡ **Real-time Processing** - Instant voice recognition and TTS integration
+- 📰 **Latest News Updation** - AI proivde the latest news to keep users updated
-- � **Conversation Mode** - Continuous voice interaction with automatic wake word detection
+- 🔁 **Conversation Mode** - Continuous voice interaction with automatic wake word detection
-- 📱 **Minimizable Chat Interface** - Expandable chat window with persistent state

 ## Setup